 It has two floors, shows sports from all over the world on their large screens and serves large portions of classic western food, such as burgers, pies and fish and chips.
 The bar drinks are good and they always serve a beer with just the right amount head, unlike the Japanese where 1/3 of the beer is head!

-at Norbesa beer garden.
+Play Japanese beer games at Norbesa Beer Garden.
 This is a great lively place to continue your drinking party in the summer.
 It especially makes a perfect second destination after the Sapporo Beer garden in Odori Park.